Chirag-ahir/JAVA-All-Basic/README.md

   What is Thread in java?<br>
   A thread is a single lightweight and smallest part of a process or It is the smallest unit of a process that can run alongwith the other parts of the same process.

+  what is thread class in java ?<br>
+  Thread class is the main class on which Java's Multithreading system is based.
+Thread class, along with its companion interface Runnable will be used to create and run threads for utilizing Multithreading feature of Java.

   What is the difference between thread and process?<br>
  Process means a program is in execution, whereas thread means a segment of a process.<br>
 A Process is not Lightweight, whereas Threads are Lightweight.<br>